TimStromajer/NLP-Offensive-language-exploratory-analysis/README.md

 - [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)
 The train.csv was used as is. test.csv and test_labels.csv was manually merged to resemble the same format.
 The files should be named *jigsaw-toxic_test_uo.csv* and *jigsaw-toxic_train_uo.csv* and placed in the *data/* folder.
 The data processing script combines them and converts to the expected format.
 (Uncomment the appropriate part)
-	> Available with a kaggle account at the provided link
+	> Available with a Kaggle account at the provided link

 ### Results
 #### Vocabulary analysis with non-contextual denseembedding